Nelson, New Zealand: Naming

-Nelson was named in honour of Admiral Horatio Nelson, who defeated both the French and Spanish fleets at the Battle of Trafalgar in 1805.
+Nelson was named in honour of Admiral Horatio Nelson, who defeated both the French and Spanish fleets at the Battle of Trafalgar in October 1805.
 Many roads and public areas around the city are named after people and ships associated with that battle.
-Inhabitants of the city are referred to as Nelsonians; Trafalgar Street is its main shopping axis.
+Inhabitants of the city are referred to as "Nelsonians".
+Trafalgar Street is its main shopping axis.

 Nelson's Māori name, Whakatū, means 'construct', 'raise', or 'establish'.

 In an article to The Colonist newspaper on 16 July 1867, Francis Stevens described Nelson as "The Naples of the Southern Hemisphere".
 Today, Nelson is nicknamed "Sunny Nelson" due to its high sunshine hours per year and the "Top of the South" because of its geographic location.

-In New Zealand Sign Language, the name is signed by putting the index and middle fingers together which are raised to the nose until the fingertips touch the nose, then move the hand forward so that the fingers point slightly forward away from oneself.
+In New Zealand Sign Language, the name is signed by putting the index and middle fingers together, which are raised to the nose until the fingertips touch the nose, then move the hand forward so that the fingers point slightly forward away from oneself.